 OFFICERS

-The COLD Executive Committee shall consist of the Chair, the Vice Chair, the Past Chair, the Secretary, one of the two COLD Liaisons on the Shared Resources and Digital Content Committee, the COLD Liaison on the Digital Repositories Committee, and the Chairs of the four standing committees: Scholarly Communications Committee, STIM Committee, ULMS Steering Committee, and Student Success Committee.
+The COLD Executive Committee shall consist of the Chair, the Vice Chair, the Past Chair, the Secretary, one of the two COLD Liaisons on the Shared Resources and Digital Content Committee, the COLD Liaison on the Digital Repositories Committee, and the Chairs of or the liaisons to the four standing committees: Scholarly Communications Committee, STIM Committee, ULMS Steering Committee, and Student Success Committee.
 Two staff representatives from the Chancellor’s Office also attends Executive Committee meetings in an ex officio capacity.

 MEETING SCHEDULE: